 —Barry the Chopper (anime version only), "The Red Glow" (subtitles)

-- The aforementioned Solf J. Kimblee stands out as even more insane and psychotic than his manga counterpart.
-A state alchemist with the ability to turn objects—and people—into explosives, Kimblee Loves the Sound of Screaming and earned a reputation during the Ishbal genocide for his ruthlessness.
+- Solf J. Kimblee, the Crimson (Lotus) Alchemist, stands out as even more insane and psychotic than his manga counterpart.
+A state alchemist with the ability to turn objects—and people—into explosives, Kimblee earned a reputation during the Ishbal genocide for his ruthlessness.
 As seen in early flashbacks, Kimblee was responsible for creating mass destruction in his district, all while laughing like a maniac.
 He also tortured Scar by sadistically blasting him apart one piece at a time, giving him the distinctive mark in his forehead.
 Later, Kimblee escapes the prison by using a fellow inmate as a bomb and starts working for Greed before betraying him to Frank Archer and being indirectly responsible for the Devil's Nest massacre.
-After his reinstatement, Kimblee reenacts the Ishbal genocide in Reole and tries to murder Al by transforming him into a walking time bomb.
+Kimblee is later assigned by Pride to reenact the Ishbal genocide in Reole, and tries to murder Al by transforming him into a walking time bomb.

 - The anime incarnation of Barry the Chopper is far more vicious and horrifying than his original.
 He was once a simple butcher living in Central City, but when he grew bored of chopping up animals, decided to butcher his wife and found he loved the sensation and followed by gruesomely murdering many young women.
 Barry's killing spree came to a temporary halt when he was arrested after trying to kill the Elrics' childhood friend, Winry.
 Rather than be executed, Barry was experimented on, had his soul bound to a suit of armor, and was used as a guardian for the Fifth Laboratory.
 After it was destroyed, Barry slaked his bloodlust by joining a group of mercenaries to slaughter a camp of harmless Ishvalans.